MicrosoftDocs/win32/desktop-src/shell/assigning-control-panel-categories.md

-﻿---
+---
-Description: 'As of Windows XP, Control Panel supports categorization of Control Panel items.
+Description: As of Windows XP, Control Panel supports categorization of Control Panel items.
 Items are registered to appear in one or more category.
-New categories cannot be created.'
+New categories cannot be created.
-title: Assigning Control Panel Categories
+title: Assigning Control Panel Categories ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Assigning Control Panel Categories